ElusiveMonni/monni_docs/docs/commands/slash/points/shop.md

 ## Arguments

-This command takes no arguments.
+- 1 **shop:**
+	Only appears when multiple shops are assigned to the command.
+Specifies which shop is opened.
+- 2 **hidden:**
+	When set to `true`, will send the message as an ephemeral message only the command sender can see, while `false`, which is default, will send a message anyone can see.

 ## Customization

+There is no customization for the embed style of this command.

-- **Systems**:
+- Shops:
-	Which systems balance will be showed when using the command.
-When selecting multiple will show all systems selected and use a different embed
+	Which shops can be opened and purchased from when using the command.